 Waiver capacity is limited to each county and is managed and allocated by the State Medicaid Agency.
-Each of the State's 100 counties is assigned a maximum number of participants to serve through this HCBS waiver based on the average number of Aged, Blind, and Disabled populations in the county.
-This per-county allotment is initially evaluated at each waiver renewal.
-Every quarter, an analysis is conducted to identify capacity utilization per county to make decisions about temporary or permanent reassignments based on demand and underutilization of slots.
-The statewide allotment capacity for this HCBS waiver is 11,214 which the North Carolina General Assembly sets.
-A reserve capacity of 434 is used to target individuals with Alzheimer's Disease and Related Disorders.
+Each of the State's 100 counties are assigned a maximum number of participants to serve through this HCBS waiver based on the average number of Aged, Blind and Disabled population in the county.
+This per county allotment is initially evaluated at each waiver renewal.
+On a quarterly basis, an analysis is conducted to identify capacity utilization per county in order to make decisions about temporary or permanent reassignments based on demand and underutilization of slots.
+The statewide allotment capacity for this HCBS waiver is 11,214 which is set by the North Carolina General Assembly.
+A reserve capacity of 320 is used to target individuals with Alzheimer's Disease and Related Disorders.
 Of this total number, each county is assigned a designated allocation.
-The State Medicaid Agency manages the slots rather than the county entities.
+The slots are managed by State Medicaid Agency county rather than statewide.
 The State Medicaid Agency is also responsible for approving the assignment of an individual to a priority slot.

-Entities involved in administering and overseeing this HCBS waiver dually assist in managing the allocation of waiver capacity.
+Entities involved in the administration and oversight of this HCBS waiver dually assist in managing the allocation of waiver capacity.

-The State Medicaid Agency is responsible for allocating the slots countywide and reallocating them when a county is not utilizing them to its maximum allotment.
-An analysis is performed quarterly to assess the usage of allocated slots per county.
-Utilization rates that are <74% of the max allotment per county and the county does not have a waitlist or pending referrals, the State Medicaid Agency will arrange for the slots to be assigned to other counties with a large waitlist and extended wait times on either a temporary reassignment or permanent basis.
-When that temporary-reassigned slot is vacated through attrition, the State Medicaid Agency will evaluate the permanency of that slot in that county for ongoing assignment or decide to reassign it to the original county.
+The State Medicaid Agency is responsible for allocating the slots countywide and reallocating the slots when a county is not utilizing the slots to its maximum allotment.
+An analysis is performed quarterly to assess usage of allocated slots per county.
+If a county's utilization rate is less than 75% of it maximum allotment, the county must provide an action plan to the State Medicaid Agency on how the slots will be filled if a waitlist has been established for that county.
+Utilization rates that are <74% the max allotment per county and the county does not have a waitlist or compelling evidence as to why the slots cannot be filled, the State Medicaid Agency will arrange for the slots to be assigned to other counties with a large waitlist and extended wait times on either a temporary reassignment or permanent basis.
+When that temporary-reassigned slot is vacated through attrition, the State Medicaid Agency will evaluate the ongoing permanent need for additional slots in that county or reassign that slot back to the original county.

-The CAP IT system manages the approved slot allocation for each county.
-The system has the total capacity for each county programmed, and when an individual is approved for a slot or is disenrolled from the program for any reason, the slot count is automatically and immediately adjusted.
+The CAP IT system is responsible to manage the approved slot allocation for each county.
+The CAP IT system has the total capacity for each county programmed and when an individual is approved for a slot or is disenrolled from the program for any reason, the slot count is automatically and immediately adjusted.

-The CIAE and case management entity will enter the required documentation in the CAP IT system to inform the system of new applicants, waiver participants who may meet a priority group, and participants who require disenrollment from the HCBS waiver, allowing the electronic management of county waiver allotment.
+The case management entity will enter the required documentation in the CAP IT system to inform the CAP IT system of new applicants, waiver participants who may meet a priority group, and participants who require disenrollment from HCBS waiver to allow the electronic management of county waiver allotment.